 Some backtesting platforms have their own forums, slack, or discord channels.
 Using the same backtester is analogous to sharing a common language since it allows the community to quickly replicate issues and solve each other’s problems at a rate that would otherwise be impossible if each member used their own system.

 No other developers will implement features

 When creating your own backtesting engine, you’ll have to develop each and every single feature that you would like to add.
-If you want your backtesting engine to be at least of comparable quality to the ones available for free, you will have to incorporate take profits, stop losses, trailing-stop losses, short-selling, an optimization module, and a reporting dashboard to conveniently analyze the results.
+If you want your backtesting engine to be at least of comparable quality to the ones available for free, you will have to incorporate take profits, stop losses, trailing-stop losses, short-selling, an optimization module, and a reporting dashboard to analyze the results conveniently.